 Thanks for the kind words and for noticing.
 Psalm 115:1 is my life’s verse.
 We are nothing, Christ is Everything.
 If someone pretends that they are perfect, they’re bluffing.
 Self-righteousness is one of the things that makes the Lord quite upset.
 Jesus was the only Person in the universe who has the right to be self-righteous, and He isn’t.

-You can get the podcast on iTunes, RSS feed, or from Podbean.
+You can get the podcast on iTunes, Beyond Pod, or from Podbean.
 Click here for each.
 Right now we are uploading one or two episodes a month.
 We are also in the process of putting together a table for all the podcast archives, which will enable people to see all the episodes on a single page.

 April 1, 2013: I just found your blog and subscribed to it.
 How long will it take for me to get your free revised ebook, Rethinking the Will of God and the Next Reformation seminar?

 It typically takes two to three weeks after subscribing.
 And they will come via Email.
 That window gives readers time to explore the blog and get the flavor of it.